Seed Donation Instructions

 WHAT TO SEND

 The most frequently ordered items in the Seed Exchange are from small, highly ornamental alpine plants, especially those collected in the wild.
 Seeds from very unusual plants, especially from temperate climates, as well as woodland plants and the seeds of uncommon bulbs, are also much desired.
-Always highly sought are seeds of Adonis, Arisaema, Cyclamen, Edraianthus, Erythronium, Fritillaria, Hepatica, Paeonia, and Trillium as well as some of the smaller or rare species of Aquilegia, Campanula, Clematis, Eritrichium, Gentiana, Lewisia, Penstemon, and Primula.
-There is also a small demand for easily grown ornamental garden standards, but in this regard see comments on the Unacceptable Seeds below.
-Seeds sent without species designation (listed as “sp.”) are rarely requested, unless of highly desirable genera.
-North American members, in particular, are urged to collect more seed of alpine plants in the wild.
+Always highly sought are seeds of Adonis, Arisaema, Cyclamen, Edraianthus, Erythronium, Fritillaria, Hepatica, Paeonia, and Trillium, as well as some of the smaller or rarer species of Aquilegia, Campanula, Clematis, Eritrichium, Gentiana, Lewisia, Penstemon, and Primula.
+There are also some requests for easily grown ornamental garden standards, but see the comments on the Unacceptable Seeds below.
+Seeds sent without species designation (listed as “sp.”) are rarely requested, unless of highly desirable genera, and must include a description.
+North American members in particular are urged to collect more seed of alpine plants in the wild, where allowed.

 UNACCEPTABLE SEED LIST

-Certain items are not allowed or desirable; be sure to check the list of seeds that are Restricted - that is, they may not be imported into the U.S. - compiled on our web page at https://nargs.org/restricted-seed.
-In general, the following kinds of plants should NOT be sent to the Seed Exchange:
+Certain items are not allowed or desirable.
+Non-U.S. members, be sure to check the list of Restricted seeds that may not be imported into the U.S. In general, the following kinds of plants should NOT be sent to the Seed Exchange:

-- Plants prohibited entry by the US Department of Agriculture, CITES, the Endangered Species Act (ESA); including those needing treatment to mitigate the possibility of carrying pests or diseases;
+• Plants prohibited from entry by the US Department of Agriculture (USDA), CITES, the Endangered Species Act (ESA), or those needing treatment to mitigate the possibility of carrying pests or diseases;

-- Noxious Weeds - Some plants are considered noxious pests, acting like invasives in parts of the U.S., even though they may be on their best behavior in other areas.
-Please do not donate any items considered noxious weeds in your state.
-US members should check with their state list of Noxious Weeds: https://plants.usda.gov/home/noxiousInvasiveSearch;
+• Noxious Weeds - Some plants are considered noxious pests, acting as invasives in parts of the U.S., even though they may be on their best behavior in other areas.
+US members should check with their state list of Noxious Weeds: https://plants.usda.gov/noxious-invasive-search;

 QUESTIONS

-If you have any questions about donating seed or need additional permits/labels, please contact the Seed Exchange Intake Manager;
+If you have questions about donating seed or need additional permits/labels, please contact the Seed Exchange Intake Manager:

 Confirmation of your seed donation will be sent by email if you include your email address on the donation form.
 Otherwise, the list of all donors and donor numbers will be included in the Seed List.
 Do not send requests for seed to this address.